ton-community/tutorials/docs/03-client/mainnet-npmton.md

 Once the website is published, we can finally access it from mobile.
 Take your mobile device and open the URL `https://my-gituser.github.io/my-twa` in the mobile browser.

 This is a good opportunity to try the mobile-mobile flow.
 In the mobile browser, tap on the "Connect Wallet" button and choose "Tonkeeper" (or any other supporting wallet you're using).
-This should switch you to the TonKeeper mobile app where you can approve the connection.
+This should switch you to the Tonkeeper mobile app where you can approve the connection.
 After approval, you should be switched back to the website.
 Now tap the "Increment" button.
-This should switch you to the TonKeeper mobile app where you can approve the transaction.
+This should switch you to the Tonkeeper mobile app where you can approve the transaction.
 As you can see, in the mobile-mobile flow there are no QR codes involved since the dapp and the wallet run on the same device.

 ## Step 10: Publish web app as TWA in Telegram